Skip to main content

 Reproduction

-Where do barn owls nest?
-Barn owls do not build their own nests and do not like to nest in tree holes or rock crevices.
-They love to nest in church towers and barns.
+Barn owls don’t create their own nests and tend to avoid tree hollows or rock crevices.
+Instead, they favor settling in places like church towers and barns.

 Owl Species Fact Sheets